-Just when you have got to grips with direct proportion using algebra, your wonderful maths teacher throws inverse proportion at you.
+Just when you have are hopefully getting to grips with direct proportion using algebra, this activity will throw inverse proportion at you too!

 They are doing the opposite to each other.